laravel/docs/envoy.md

         ls -la
     @endtask

 As you can see, an array of `@servers` is defined at the top of the file, allowing you to reference these servers in the `on` option of your task declarations.
+Servers array doesn't support a multiline declaration, so be sure to keep it on a single line.
 Within your `@task` declarations, you should place the Bash code that should run on your server when the task is executed.

 You can force a script to run locally by specifying the server's IP address as `127.0.0.1`: